BuddyForms/BuddyForms-Remote/readme.txt

 2. **New Form Endpoints** - Display the form or pots listings in iframe without loading your theme

 == Changelog ==

+= 1.0.1 =
+Spelling correction
+Create new functions to show hide metaboxes
+Work on the conditionals admin ui
+Add postbox_classes to make the postbox visible.
+Use buddyforms_display_field_group_table to display options Spelling correction

 = 1.0 =
 final 1.0 version